Vegan Peanut Butter Flapjacks

 Line an 8×10-inch tin with baking paper, leaving a little hanging over the edges to make removal easier later on.

-Melt the butter, peanut butter and golden syrup together in a saucepan, then add it to a large bowl.
+Melt the margarine, peanut butter and golden syrup together in a saucepan, then add it to a large bowl.

 Add the rest of the ingredients to the bowl and mix until the oats are evenly coated.

 While they're still warm, gently score lines into them using a knife, which will make it easier to cut them later.
-Leave the flapjacks in the tin until completely cool.
+Leave them in the tin until completely cool.

 Once they're cool, remove them from the tin using the baking paper and cut into slices where using the lines you scored earlier.